dladd/pyFormex/sphinx/install.rst

 =============

-Official release are only created a couple of times per year, because they require a lot of testing.  |pyformex| is however developing fast, and as soon as an official release has been made, new features are already being included in the source repository.
+Official release are only created a couple of times per year, because they require a lot of testing.  pyFormex is however developing fast, and as soon as an official release has been made, new features are already being included in the source repository.
 Sometimes, you may be in need of such a feature, that will only become officially available